Losant/losant-docs/docs/applications/overview.md

 Logs will appear as actions on your Application take place.
 Logs will show for the following cases:

 ### MQTT

 - MQTT Authentication - A log will appear when an [MQTT client](/mqtt/overview/) successfully connects or fails to connect to the [Losant MQTT broker](/mqtt/overview/).
 - Raw MQTT Messages - MQTT Messages sent or received by the [Losant MQTT broker](/mqtt/overview/) will appear in the log.

 ### Device

 - Device State - When [devices](/devices/overview/) report [state](/devices/state/), a log will appear.
 - Device Commands - When Losant [sends a device command](/devices/commands/), a log will appear.
 - Device Connection Status - When [devices](/devices/overview/) successfully connect or disconnect from Losant, a log will appear.

-### Webooks
+### Webhooks

 - Webhooks - When a [Webhook](/applications/webhooks/) is triggered, a log will appear.
 - Webhook Replies - When [Losant](/workflows/outputs/webhook-reply/) [replies to a Webhook](/applications/webhooks/#custom-replies), a log will appear.

 ### Endpoints

 - Endpoint - When a request is made to a Losant [Experience Endpoint](/experiences/endpoints/), a log will appear.
 - Endpoint Reply - When [Losant replies](/workflows/outputs/endpoint-reply/) to an [Experience Endpoint](/experiences/endpoints/), a log will appear.

 ### Integrations

 - Integration Messages - When Losant receives a message from an [Integration](/applications/integrations/), a log will appear.